1. Four Day Week

 We want to see students develop as leaders and know more of who they are created to be.
-Teachers will incorporate personality tests and other exercises to help students discover their strengths and gifts.
-Teachers will partner with parents to look for opportunities for students to develop these gifts and grow as leaders.
-Students will be given leadership opportunities at chapel, within the classroom, or by serving at school functions.
-Students in our upper school world history and missions class will lead our K5 students in learning about the cultures they are studying.
+Teachers incorporate personality tests and other exercises to help students discover their strengths and gifts.
+Teachers partner with parents to look for opportunities for students to develop these gifts and grow as leaders.
+Students are given leadership opportunities at chapel, within the classroom, or by serving at school functions.

 6. Sports Opportunities

 The growth of the excellent public school system in our area is impressive but can be a limiting factor for students who want to play school sports.
-The Oaks School will offer another option for the many qualified athletes in our area who want to advance their athletic skills and play on a school team.
+The Oaks School offers another option for the many qualified athletes in our area who want to advance their athletic skills and play on a school team.
 In our first five years, we've enjoyed wonderful seasons with football, basketball baseball, track and volleyball.

 7. Healthy Relationship Skills

-Students at The Oaks School will learn valuable relationship skills such as processing conflict, learning to walk in forgiveness, honoring differences in their peers, and even how to have a good conversation.
-Building a culture of healthy relationships will foster a supportive community atmosphere and help students know they can be valued for who they are.
+Students at The Oaks School learn valuable relationship skills such as processing conflict, learning to walk in forgiveness, honoring differences in their peers, and even how to have a good conversation.
+Building a culture of healthy relationships fosters a supportive community atmosphere and help students know they can be valued for who they are.